marcoslhc/restaurant-inspections-webapp/README.md

 ## How
 #### Dependencies
-This is a Reactjs SPA and uses Webpack, Jest, Node.js, NPM, Sass, and React.js
+This is Reactjs SPA using Webpack, Jest, Node.js, NPM, and Sass

 #### Install
 1. Download/clone this repository